Datseris/MinimallyFittingCloudiness/README.md

 ```

 ## Using the code base
-This code base provides the means to fit arbitrary functions of arbitrary predictors versus a field-to-be-predicted, using the method described in our paper.
+This code base provides the means to fit arbitrary functions of arbitrary predictors versus a predictant, using the method described in our paper.
 The source code and a premade script make this possible.
 The script `scripts/field_definitions.jl` defines all spatiotemporal fields in a form of a dictionary.
 If you want to add more fields, simply modify the dictionary created at the end of the script.
 Then, the script `scripts/general_model_fit.jl` allows the user to define and run arbitrary models while only changing three lines of code.

 **It is crucial that all data are in an equal area grid.** Using CDO, this can be done with the command `cdo remapbil,gea250 -setgridtype,lonlat IN.nc OUT.nc`.
 It is probably much simpler if you just send me an email asking for the data already mapped into an equal area grid.